xAiluros/docxtemplater-image-module-pwndoc/readme.md

 # Centering images

- You can center the images using new ImageModule({centered:true}) instead
+ You can center the images using opts.centered=true instead

 # Notice

- For the imagereplacer to work, the image tag: `{%image}` need to be in its own `<w:p>`, so that means that you have to put a new line after and before the tag.
+ For the imagereplacer to work, the image tag: `{%image}` needs to be in its own `<w:p>`, so that means that you have to put a new line after and before the tag.

 # Building